Agriculture in California: Water use

 The largest overall water users in California are the environment, agriculture and urban/ municipal uses.
 In an average year, about 40% of California's water consumption, or approximately 34.1 e6acre-foot, is used for agricultural purposes.
-However, the exact proportion of total water usage for agriculture can vary widely between 'wet' and 'dry' years, where in wet years, agriculture is responsible for closer to 30% of total water consumption and in dry years, agriculture is responsible for closer to 60% of total water consumption.
+However, the exact proportion of total water usage for agriculture varies widely between 'wet' and 'dry' years.
+In wet years, agriculture is responsible for closer to 30% of total water consumption and in dry years closer to 60%.
 Water for agriculture is used to irrigate more than 9 e6acre of cropland annually.

 Water for agriculture comes from two primary sources: surface water and groundwater.
-Surface waters include natural lakes, rivers, and streams, as well as large network of human-built reservoirs and a complex distribution system of aqueducts and canals that carry water from the location of the source to the agricultural users.
+Surface waters include natural bodies of water along with a network of human-built reservoirs with aqueducts and canals that carry water from the source to the agricultural users.
 Groundwater aquifers range in depth and accessibility across the state, and historically have been used to supplement surface water supplies in dry years.

 California is one of the top five states in water use for livestock.
 Water withdrawals for livestock use in California were 101-250 e6USgal/day in 2010.

 Saudi Arabian companies and individuals have bought land here and in Arizona to benefit from subsidized water.
 This has produced criticism because the hay grown is exported to Saudi Arabia.
+Around 15% of overall alfalfa production goes to exports.